SuchtyTV/Pointy/README.md

 # Pointy
 **This code is rather a exercise than is an actually useful program.**
-This command-line tool compiles a list of points and rectangels into a python-code, which will display all these shapes in a diagram when executed.
+This command-line tool compiles a list of points and triangles into a python-code, which will display all these shapes in a diagram when executed.

 For example.: